firebadnofire/secure-dns-proxy/README.md

 make
 ```

 The compiled build will be put in `dist/` as a `tar.gz` containing a portable build.
-You may run `sudo tar --strip-components=1 -C / -xaf file.tar.gz` to install it to your system
+You can extract this and move it's contents into your system.
 OR

 `go install archuser.org/secure-dns-proxy@latest`